Indigenous peoples of Africa

 The indigenous people of Africa are groups of people native to a specific region; people who lived there before colonists or settlers arrived, defined new borders, and began to occupy the land.
 This definition applies to all indigenous groups, whether inside or outside of Africa.

 Although the vast majority of Native Africans can be considered to be "indigenous" in the sense that they originated from that continent and nowhere else (like all Homo sapiens), identity as an "indigenous people" is in the modern application more restrictive.
 Not every African ethnic group claims identification under these terms.
 Groups and communities who do claim this recognition are those who by a variety of historical and environmental circumstances have been placed outside of the dominant state systems.
-Their traditional practices and land claims often have come into conflict with the objectives and policies promulgated by governments, companies, and surrounding dominant societies.
+Their traditional practices and land claims have often come into conflict with the objectives and policies promulgated by governments, companies, and surrounding dominant societies.

 Marginalization, along with the desire to recognize and protect their collective and human rights, and to maintain the continuity of their individual cultures, has led many to seek identification as indigenous peoples, in the contemporary global sense of the term.
+For example, in West Africa, the Dogon people of Mali and Burkina Faso, the Jola people of Guinea-Bissau, The Gambia, and Senegal, and the Serer people of Senegal, The Gambia, Guinea-Bissau, and Mauritania, and formally North Africa, have faced religious and ethnic persecution for centuries, and disenfranchisement or prejudice in modern times (see Persecution of Serers and Persecution of Dogons).
+These people, who are indigenous to their present habitat, are classified as indigenous peoples.

 History

 The history of the indigenous African peoples spans thousands of years and includes a complex variety of cultures, languages, and political systems.
 Indigenous African cultures have existed since ancient times, with some of the earliest evidence of human life on the continent coming from stone tools and rock art dating back hundreds of thousands of years.
 The earliest written records of African history come from ancient Egyptian and Nubian texts, which date back to around 3000 B.C.
 These texts provide insight into the societies of the time, including religious beliefs, political systems, and trade networks.
 In the centuries that followed, various other African civilizations rose to prominence, such as the Kingdom of Kush in northern Sudan and the powerful empires of Ghana, Mali, and Songhai in West Africa.
-In the late 15th century, European colonization began, leading to the enslavement of millions of Africans and the displacement of many indigenous cultures.
+Arab colonization of Northern Africa displaced and dispossessed indigenous African peoples.
+In the late 15th century, European colonization began, leading to the further displacement of many indigenous cultures.
 Since the end of World War II, indigenous African cultures have been in a state of constant flux, struggling to maintain their identity in the face of Westernization and globalization.
 In recent years, there has been a resurgence of interest in traditional cultures and many African countries have taken steps to preserve and promote their indigenous heritage.